 The Global Development Division is home to many research projects aiming to tackle global challenges and support the delivery of the UN’s sustainable development goals.
 Some examples include:

 Smallholder farmers are key to food security in sub-Saharan Africa, where two thirds of the population depend on small-scale, rain-fed farming as their main source of food and income.
 But these farmers face high risks and difficult decisions when planning their activities because of highly variable climatic factors such as the amount of rainfall in a growing season, the timing of seasonal changes, and extreme conditions like dry spells and floods.

-The PICSA approach links local climate, crop, livestock and livelihood information with participatory planning and decision-making tools for farmers.
+The PICSA approach, developed by agriculture specialists and meteorologists in Reading and local partners in African countries links local climate, crop, livestock and livelihood information with participatory planning and decision-making tools for farmers.
 These tools help them decide the best farming and livelihood options for them, for example when to plant crops.

 Improving security of water supplies in Africa

 Secure access by the rural poor to water in Africa is central to the achievement of the UN’s Sustainable Development Goals.
 More than 500 million Africans are dependent on groundwater.

 With growing demand for its use, the resilience of aquifers in the face of climate, population growth, and changes in land-use is key to ensuring secure access to water.
 To address these challenges, the Walker Institute is leading the BRAVE project implementation in Ghana and Burkina Faso.

 The programme communicates data provided by the Rainwatch platform and aims to help local communities prepare for the challenges related to climate and water in the coming months.

 Undertaking postgraduate studies in Global Development brings significant opportunities for rich intellectual endeavour and transdisciplinary study.